aadm/aadm.github.io/_posts/2013-11-22-ciao-alfonsine.md

   creditlink: http://www.flickr.com/photos/aadm/
 ---

-Ad ottobre abbiamo detto ciao alla casa dove siamo rinati come famiglia.
+L'undici di Ottobre abbiamo detto ciao alla casa dove abbiamo passato gli ultimi 4 anni; queste sono alcune foto scattate durante gli ultimi giorni di permanenza.

-Queste sono alcune foto scattate durante gli ultimi giorni passati in questa casa.
+_On the 11th of October we said good-bye to the place we have called home for the past 4 years; this is a small collection of photographs taken during the last days._

 - - -